astropy/astropy/docs/io/fits/usage/image.rst

 * Memory mapping does not work for accessing remote FITS files.
   In this case sections may be your only option.
 See :ref:`astropy:fits_io_cloud`.

+In addition, for compressed FITS files, :attr:`CompImageHDU.section` can be used to access and decompress only parts of the data, and can provide a significant speedup.

 Example
 -------